blahosyl/enlightened-publishing/README.md

 To view the site on your local machine (laptop or desktop), follow these steps:

-1. click the following link to download the [zipped project folder from GitHub](https://github.com/blahosyl/academic-publishing/archive/refs/heads/main.zip)
+1. click the following link to download the [zipped project folder from GitHub](https://github.com/blahosyl/academic-publishing/archive/refs/heads/main.zip).
-2. double click on the downloaded zip file `academic-publishing-main.zip` to unzip it
+2. double click on the downloaded zip file `academic-publishing-main.zip` to unzip it.
-3. in the folder `academic-publishing`, double click on `index.html` to open it in your browser
+3. in the folder `academic-publishing`, double click on `index.html` to open it in your browser.

 >[!IMPORTANT]
 > Do not take `index.html` out of the folder, or change the folder structure in any way, as this may break the file paths defined in the project.